-FRANK LANGFITT, BYLINE: An elderly couple was winnowing rice in the front yard of their home in a tiny village, about 200 miles from Shanghai.
-They'd just watched China's incoming leaders, including Xi Jinping, the new general-secretary of the Communist Party, appear for the first time on national TV.
+An elderly couple is winnowing rice in the front yard of their home in the tiny village of Dongjianggai, about 200 miles northwest of Shanghai.
+They've just watched China's incoming leaders — including Xi Jinping, the new general secretary of the Communist Party — appear for the first time on national TV.

 Wu, 66, wears a denim hat with flaps that cover his neck and ears to protect them from the sun.
 He says villagers have no personal feel for the country's leaders.

 "They are in Beijing," Wu says.
 "We are here.
 The top leaders don't come here.
 There is no connection."

 He and his wife, Wang Heying, say life here has improved over the years.
 Wang, who wears a conical bamboo hat and wields a matching bamboo shovel, attributes that progress to party leaders — even if she can't name most of them.

 "They pay attention to every aspect of our lives — seniors citizens, children going to school," Wang says.
 "Look at our village.
 Paved roads lead to other villages.
 We have street lamps.
 Every house has a TV.
 Do you think this life now is good or not?"

 If you walk around town you can see improvements.
 Most of the houses are two stories and made of cinder blocks.
 Solar panels dot most of the rooftops, and a number of residents have cars and motorcycles.

 This helps explain the varied reactions to China's leadership transition this past week, a once-in-a-decade, secretive selection process that's devoid of public input.

 In big cities and online, some derided the process as an authoritarian charade — out of step with China's economic development and growing sophistication.